 I’ll be honest, this article was a little difficult for me to write.
 What happens down there is personal.
 It’s raw.
 It’s exquisite.
 I’m afraid writing this will make people think I overshare, or that I’m slutty and off course as a lady.
 Orgasms happen in the company of those we deeply, deeply trust (this includes ourselves).
 And they seem like that’s where they should be tucked away.
 On the flip side, I think things that are hard to write are important—so here I am.

 I shouldn’t be nervous to write this.
 And in the very safe space of online friendships, I’ve discovered talking candidly about the big “O” is actually very empowering and natural.
-You don’t have to go to the grocery store and scream, “Birth control takes away my sex drive!!” or “I can orgasm standing up!” in the middle of Aisle 7.
+You don’t have to go to the grocery store and scream, “Birth control takes away my sex drive!!” or “I can orgasm standing up!” in the middle of aisle seven.
 I’m saying it might be helpful (for all of us) to sit down with a few girlfriends we trust and tell them what works and what doesn’t down there.
-Or, you know, talk about personal lady pleasures all over the Internet!
+Or, you know, talk about personal lady pleasures all over the internet!

 I tried googling why orgasms are so weird to discuss.
-Why is the woman orgasm so private?
+Why is the woman’s orgasm so private?
 And more importantly, why aren’t women talking more about them?
 But, nothing helpful came up.
 Google simply seemed to think women have a problem with pleasure.
-It spit out a search engine feed of: Women Who Don’t Orgasm, Why So Many Women Don’t Have Orgasms?, The Truth About Female Orgasms, Why Is It Harder For Women to Orgasm Than It Is for Men?
+It spit out a search engine feed of: Women Who Don’t Orgasm, Why So Many Women Don’t Have Orgasms, The Truth About Female Orgasms, Why Is It Harder For Women to Orgasm Than It Is for Men?

 I could write a long laundry list covering why talking about the woman’s orgasm may be such a private practice.
 That Google search is the first problem.
 Women have always been perceived as “difficult recipients to pleasure.”
 In fact, people actually have believed for a long time that women don’t like sex as much as men.
 Hmmm, where do I begin?
 Firstly, the normative definition of sex isn’t the ideal for women’s orgasms in general (we’ve all seen some softcore porn, and things aren’t cookin’ for the ladies on those segments).
 Secondly, women have spent a majority of their existence being polite, keeping emotions to themselves, and are discouraged from asking for what they want.
 Well, ding ding ding.
 That explains why my pits feel like tiny swamp pools if I type the word “orgasm” too many times.

 As the old story goes, women are believed to be “not that into sex.”
 In the daily motion of life, orgasms just seem like one of those things women should keep to themselves.
 A woman’s orgasm feels like a valuable pearl in the sea—something that is gorgeous in shape and hue but privatized for the sake of impending dirtiness, grime, and shaming.
-To the contrary, a lot of research indicates women are as capable of wanting and enjoying sex as much as men.
+On the contrary, a lot of research indicates women are as capable of wanting and enjoying sex as much as men.
 And we need to have these conversations to prove that sexual pleasure is also important to us.

 I spent a huge chunk of my life reading Cosmopolitan magazines in high school and college learning my way around a man’s body.
 What can please him?
 I knew every trick in the book.
 Never, ever, did I understand the way around my own vagina.
 And that, my friends, is a damn bummer.
 Men aren’t much better.
 I don’t know what dudes were reading in high school, but I’m assuming a few got into some dusty Playboy magazines, a publication entirely dedicated to pleasing a man.
 Don’t even get me started on porn.